 WHITE GIFT is the annual SCAPC gift drive to help children and parents in need.
 SCAPC members “adopt” a child for Christmas and purchase gifts that address the child’s needs and wants.

-If you would like to join us in our work, email Community Ministry Chair, Amber Beezley (email@example.com).
+If you would like to join us in our work, please contact Community Ministry Chair, John Hope IV at firstname.lastname@example.org.